ibm-messaging/mq-container/docs/building.md

 **Note**: MQ 9.3 is the latest MQ version with MQ Long Term Support (LTS), as well as being the latest Continuous Delivery (CD) version.
 Therefore, to build build 9.3.0.X, follow the [instructions above for MQ 9.3](#building-mq-93-long-term-support-lts-and-continuous-delivery-cd).

-However, if you wish to build the previous MQ LTS, use the instructions for LTS in `docs/building.md` in the `v9.2.0.x-eus` branch.
+However, if you wish to build the previous MQ LTS, use the [instructions](/../v9.2.0.x-eus/docs/building.md#mq-long-term-support-lts) in the `v9.2.0.x-eus` branch.

 ## Building a developer image